Author's Avatar

 Guarantor Mortgages

-A guarantor mortgage, or family-assisted mortgage, is where another person assumes responsibility for your repayments in the event you cannot make the repayments yourself.
+A guarantor mortgage is where another person assumes responsibility for your repayments in the event you cannot make them.
 This person is typically a parent or family member and is known as the ‘guarantor’.

 Almost anyone can serve as a mortgage guarantor, although lenders often seek one of the following qualifications.